jpfuentes2/php-activerecord/CONTRIBUTING.md

 composer install
 ```

+Setup a local database called "test".
+You'll need to ensure the credentials are correct in the connection strings in `test/helpers/config.php`

 After that you can run the tests by invoking the local PHPUnit

 To run all test simply use: